MandeepSic19/TargetDataset/README.md

 ---

 ## Dataset Overview
-This repository also includes a sample `.pcd` file along with the codes which is a representative of the full dataset.
+This repository also includes a  `.pcd` file along with the codes which is a representative of the full dataset.
 - Preprocessing, calibration, and optimization workflows are demonstrated using this sample file.
 - Full experimental setup, hardware specifications, and preprocessing parameters are described in the associated publication.